chriscdn/vuex-undo-redo/README.md

 }
 ```

-An instance can be instantiated as follows:
+A `VuexUndoRedo` instance can be instantiated as follows:

 ```js
 import VuexUndoRedo from '@chriscdn/vuex-undo-redo'